Income protection insurance

 -

-Policies with an ‘own occupation’ provision often have clauses which allow for a reduced benefit to be paid when the customer:
+Policies with an ‘own occupation’ provision often have clauses the offer the customer reduced benefit when they:

-- returns to work after a period of ‘total disability’
+- return to work after a period of ‘total disability’

 - can show that their earnings have reduced